Performance Calendar and Live-stream

-Thank you for viewing our live-streamed concert performance!
-The video will appear here a few minutes before the recital begins.
-While you are waiting for your scheduled program to begin, please enjoy some highlights from previous performances or interviews with our professors.
+Welcome to the Hayes School of Music's Performances page!
+On this page you can plan a visit for an upcoming concert or watch most concerts live on video.
+Concert videos are only available to watch live as they are happening, so mark your calendar for the following events!
+The live-streamed video will appear a few minutes before the recital begins.
+While you are waiting for your scheduled program to begin, you may see some highlights from previous performances or interviews with Hayes School of Music professors.

 All performances are free admission unless specified below.
-Most concerts will be live-streamed (exceptions will say "not live-streamed" below).
-Concert information programs can be found on this page or in a monthly view in our Performance Calendar.
-In the Google Calendar, click on the title for the event, then click on "more details" to see a program or "add to calendar" to import the event into your own Google Calendar.
+Most concerts will be live-streamed (any exceptions will say "not live-streamed" in their listing below).
+Concert information programs can be found on this page or in a monthly view in our Performance Calendar below.

 Want concert updates and news in your inbox?
 Subscribe to our email newsletter, "Keeping Time with the Hayes School of Music," published every two weeks during the school year.